golanlevin/ExperimentalCapture/students/miranda/finalprojectproposal.md

 ###Misc. list of my ideas

 - Besides singing, are there other actions humans do that when sped up resemble small animals?
 What other kinds of distinctive bird songs would come through clearly?
+(Audio Recording Devices and a Camera)
 - What would a slit-scanned time lapse look like?
+(Cameras 'n Programmin')
 - What if you had a cup whose interior is a small video view of another world?
+(Flock of Birds, 360 Video)

 ![](images/Interdimensional_Coffee_Mug.png)
 *An interdimensional coffee mug*